menu

 Living in San Diego

 San Diego is a very large coastal city (i.e. on the ocean, a bay, or inlet) located in the state of California.
-With a population of 1,381,162 people and 326 constituent neighborhoods, San Diego is the second largest community in California.
+With a population of 1,381,162 people and 326 associated neighborhoods, San Diego is the second largest community in California.

 Housing costs in San Diego are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in California.